GRsoldier7/polychronos_omega/README.md

 ## ✨ Key Features

--   🧠 **Persona-Driven Execution**: Work with a guild of specialized AI savants, ensuring expert oversight at every stage.
+-   **Expert Guild of Personas**: Work with a team of specialized AI savants, ensuring every task is handled by an expert with the right skills and mindset.
--   🗂️ **Structured Planning Templates**: Utilize a comprehensive set of Markdown templates (`PRD`, `Architecture`, `TestPlan`) to build a deep, shared context for the AI.
+-   **Structured Planning Templates**: Utilize a comprehensive set of Markdown templates (`PRD`, `Architecture`, `TestPlan`) to build a deep, shared context for the AI.
--   ⚙️ **Phase-Gated Workflow**: Progress through the software development lifecycle with explicit quality gates, ensuring discipline and preventing costly mistakes.
+-   **Phase-Gated Workflow**: Progress through the software development lifecycle with explicit quality gates, ensuring discipline and preventing costly mistakes.
--   ⚖️ **Customizable Quality Rules**: Define your project's engineering standards for code, testing, and security directly in the `.cursorrules` file.
+-   **Customizable Quality Rules**: Define your project's engineering standards for code, testing, and security directly in the `.cursorrules` file.
--   🚀 **Seamless Cursor Integration**: Designed from the ground up to leverage Cursor's unique features like `@file` context and custom system prompts.
+-   **Seamless Cursor Integration**: Designed from the ground up to leverage Cursor's unique features like `@file` context and custom system prompts.

 ---

 ## 🎭 Meet the Guild: A Few Key Personas

 PolyChronos comes with a full team of AI savants.
-Here are some of the key players you'll be working with:
+Here are the core leaders you'll be working with:

 #### Strategic & Leadership
 -   🔭 **Visionary Planner**: Your strategic guide who identifies market opportunities and defines the project's North Star.